TheArturthur/CoppermindScraper/Cosmere/Renarin Kholin.md

 Renarin has a very strong relationship with his father, [[Dalinar\|Dalinar]], and he wishes to be a son whom Dalinar can be proud of.
 He is highly respectful towards his father and tries to do what he asks of him.
 Renarin is a legitimate child of Dalinar and Evi.
 Dalinar is not as strict with Renarin as he is with his older brother.
 Dalinar is very supportive of Renarin and tries to encourage him to fulfill his potential.
 He will often reassure him that he is more skilled than he thinks, occasionally to the point of exaggeration.
 When Renarin goes to the meetings of the scholars in Urithiru, Dalinar sometimes joins the meetings to show support for his son and to dispel the notion that he is acting unmasculine.
 Dalinar and Renarin share a bond over the fact that both of them experience visions against their will.
 After he learns about what happened to his mother Renarin chooses to blame Odium for her death instead of Dalinar so he would not lose him as well.

 ### Evi
 Renarin is very close with his mother, [[Evi\|Evi]].
-She tells him myths and stories about Roshar when he is a young boy.
+She told him myths and stories about Roshar when he was a young boy.
 She also tells him what a great man his father is, making him believe that Dalinar is the perfect Alethi officer.
 After her death, he burns incense, likely to remember her scent or carry on her Riran religious tradition.
 He and Adolin keep a piece of her jewelry--a length of chain--as a good luck token, and Renarin sometimes uses it as a stim.

   Renarin with <<Rlain\|Rlain>>
 ### Bridge Four